 1. Home Maintenance

-While it’s hard to forget to make a mortgage payment, the other expenses of homeownership are easy to forget about and add up fast.
-From hiring a gardener to regular carpet cleanings to random handyman repairs, it makes sense to leave room in a budget for home maintenance as those charges are always popping up.
+While it’s hard to forget about your mortgage payments, the other expenses of homeownership are easy to forget about and add up fast.
+From hiring a gardener to regular carpet cleanings to random handyman repairs, it makes sense to leave room in a budget for home maintenance as those charges tend to frequently pop up.

 2. Vehicle Maintenance

-Budgeting for a car payment is probably top of mind.
-No one wants to risk paying interest fees or losing their car.
-The same holds true for car insurance.
+Budgeting for a car payment is probably top of mind, since you likely don’t want to risk getting hit with late payment fees or losing your car.
+The same generally holds true for car insurance.
 But those aren’t the only car expenses worth planning for.
 Drivers also need to make room in their budget for such car-related expenses as tune-ups and repairs.
-Additionally, remember to include gas, insurance, parking and toll road fees; they have a way of adding up.
+You’ll also want to remember to include gas, insurance, parking and toll road fees; they also have a way of adding up.

 3. Taxes

-Income taxes may be withdrawn from our paychecks, but county, local, and property taxes aren’t.
+Income taxes may be withdrawn from your paychecks, but property taxes generally aren’t.
 Forgetting about these bills is a common budgeting mistake.
 Then, when the payment does come due, it’s a nasty surprise that can throw your budget out of whack.

 4. Medical Expenses